 From charcoal cookery to Korean flavours, purple foods to plant butchery, every year brings a new food movement.
 Constant competition from the high street and the recent rise in food costs mean the environment for caterers is challenging.
 It’s easy to view sustainability and ethics as an afterthought when there are other issues to be concerned by.

 The very essence of the word ‘sustainability’ is about that which lasts.
 It’s about making choices that are good for business and that will outlive trends.
 So we must build sustainability into our menus and working practices from the outset.

-The Environmental Association for Universities and Colleges (EAUC) Green Gown awards celebrate universities with sustainability at their core.
+The EAUC's Green Gown awards celebrate universities with sustainability at their core.
 Those that develop their offer with trends in mind, but with sustainability running throughout.
 We’ve been involved with the awards for 7 years.
 We judge the Campus Health, Food & Drink category and endorse the menus at the awards ceremony.
 It’s always a treat to see what the catering teams and students have been working on and the innovative ideas that will help drive sustainability in the industry.